 If you are taking other drugs as well as lenalidomide, you may have some side effects that aren't listed here.
 Always tell your doctor or nurse about any side effects you have.

 Your doctor can prescribe drugs to help control some side effects.
 It’s very important to take them exactly as your nurse or pharmacist has explained so that they are more likely to work well for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, the side effects will start to improve.

 Risk of infection

-Lenalidomide can reduce the number of white blood cells, which help to fight infection.
-White blood cells are produced by the bone marrow.
-If the number of your white blood cells is low, you will be more prone to infections.
+Lenalidomide can reduce the number of white blood cells in your body.
+These cells help to fight infection.
+If the number of your white blood cells is low, you are more likely to get infections.
 A low white blood cell count is called neutropenia.